HTTP-RPC/Kilo/README.md

 System.out.println(id); // 101
 ```

 Individual sub-elements can be accessed by name.
-The text content of an element can be obtained by calling `toString()` on the returned adapter instance; for example:
+The text content of an element can be obtained by calling `toString()` on the returned value; for example:

 ```java
 var holder = (Map<String, Object>)accountAdapter.get("holder");